Atlanta Gay Travel

 The Gaga Ball

-The Gaga Ball is an epic LGBTQ event held only a couple of times per year in Atlanta—usually once in the winter and once in the summer.
+The Gaga Ball is an epic LGBTQ event held in Atlanta only a couple of times per year—usually once in the winter and once in the summer.
 And it’s exactly what it sounds like—an epic night of dancing to all of Lady Gaga’s best songs!

 It’s produced by Nonsense ATL and held at The Basement, a nightclub in the trendy East Atlanta Village neighborhood.
 Wear a lightweight outfit if you’re headed to The Basement during the summer.
 It can get hot and sweaty here!